How to Scale a Business

 2. Is Financing Required?

 If scaling your business requires capital investment, financing will be needed unless the business has sufficient retained earnings to cover the costs of expansion.
 As with starting a business, banks and financial institutions provide lending based on the perceived ability of the customer to repay, but if your business is on solid ground and in particular has a track record of loan repayment it will be much easier to secure debt financing than during startup.
+Established businesses tend to have collateral in the form of assets and accounts receivable.

 If your business is incorporated or you intend to incorporate as part of the expansion then you have the option of raising capital via equity financing.
 Equity financing involves selling shares in the business to angel investors, who are usually family or friends of the business owners(s), wealthy individuals, or (increasingly) organized groups of investors who provide financing for small businesses.
 Typically the amounts invested are small (less than $500,000) and the terms are favorable.
 Angel investors do not normally involve themselves in the management of the business but expect a significant rate of return (25 percent or more) on their investment.